rmohr/haunt/README.md

 The following convenience methods are made available on all haunt objects.
 You can call these at any time - though I recommend you only really use them in `after` methods.

 + issue.tag - (accepts a tagname) tags an issue/pull-request
++ issue.untag - (accepts a tagname) removes a tag on an issue/pull-request
 + issue.close - closes an issue/pull-request
 + issue.assign - (accepts a username) assigns an issue/pull-request
 + issue.comment - (accepts a string) comments on an issue/pull-request